mojtabagherian/TranSuite/README.md

 This modified TranSuite builds upon the original TranSuite software with the following changes:

 ### Bug Fixes
-- **Chimeric Gene Handling**: Fixed an issue with the `--chimeric` parameter encountered when using the Araport 11 gtf file handling across Findlorf and Transfeat modules.
+- **Chimeric Gene Handling**: Fixed an issue with the `--chimeric` parameter encountered when using the Araport 11 gtf file handling across FindLorf and TransFeat modules.
 The parameter is now consistently handled with a default value of `None`, preventing AttributeError exceptions when the parameter is not provided.
 This ensures more robust processing of chimeric genes across all TranSuite modules.

 ## Modified Splice Junction Analysis
 Precise measurements of splice junction distances are essential for understanding nonsense-mediated decay (NMD) mechanisms and transcript regulation.
 These calculations measure exonic distances between stop codons and splice junctions to predict the fate of transcripts.